 The Clerk to the Board maintains a register of financial and personal interests of the governors.
-The register is available for inspection at the above address.
+The register is available for inspection at the above address or from the Clerk to the Board.

 All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Board, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
 The appointment, evaluation and removal of the Clerk are matters for the Board as a whole.